Skip to content

 Objectives

-• Discuss mechanical circulatory support options for cardiogenic shock.
+• Explain mechanical circulatory support options of patients in cardiogenic shock.

 Presenters